JeongMyeonghoon1105/Logic-Design-23S/README.md

 # Logic-Design[23S]

-This repository is source code of Logic Design[23S] class held at Department of Computer Science, University of Seoul.
+This repository is source of Logic Design[23S] class held at Department of Computer Science, University of Seoul.